T-Wan-Lin/ChillPills/README.md

 # ChillPills-App

 This is ChillPills, an application developed for Orbital 2022.
 The project video can be accessed with this link: https://www.youtube.com/watch?v=Bb3xZi80Q2s

+Here is the link to our project's README, which contains all the features and documentation: https://docs.google.com/document/d/1nIkSS0CWJmUEac3qgL4dinfBj38zUZ25ltajOuDKkec/edit?usp=sharing

 # Note for Testers
 Do note that it is an iOS application due to the usage of an iOS-exclusive external library. iOS emulator set-up and environment is necessary.